rafaelmsales27/AI-Text-Summarizer-App/README.md

 ## Disclaimer

-This project is solely for personal learning purposes, and any similarities with other projects are purely coincidental.
+- This project is solely for personal learning purposes
+- Summarease summaries are for informational purposes only.
+- Use at your own risk.
+- Review original source for accuracy.

 Happy summarizing!